elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ##### Public Cloud Object Storage endpoint (public_cos_endpoint)

-If the `Cloud Object Storage endpoint` setting identifies a URL that can only be resolved within the kubernetes cluster, Elyra cannot generate valid links to the object storage page.
+If the `Cloud Object Storage endpoint` setting identifies a URL that can only be resolved within the Kubernetes cluster, Elyra cannot generate valid links to the object storage page.
-If your instalation requires a different public URL specify it as `Public Cloud Object Storage endpoint`.
+If your installation requires a different public URL specify it as `Public Cloud Object Storage endpoint`.

 Example: `https://public-kubernetes-service-url/storage`